-The death of someone we cared about can leave us with a range of emotions and reactions.
-Seeking or accepting the support of others is a powerful way to cope with grief and adjust to life after our loss.
+The death of someone we care about can leave us with a range of emotions and reactions.
+Accepting support from others helps us cope with grief and adjust to life after our loss.

-JCS Grief Counselors offer a variety of groups, programs and services to provide support, guidance, comfort, and hope to people of all ages who are bereaved and trying to cope with the death of someone important in their lives.
-Counseling, support groups, workshops, presentations and experiential programs attend to the holistic – physical, emotional, cognitive, social, and spiritual – needs of those who have experienced loss.
+JCS Grief Counselors offer support, guidance, comfort, and hope to people of all ages.
+Counseling, support groups, workshops, and experiential programs attend to the holistic needs – physical, emotional, cognitive, social, and spiritual – of those who have experienced loss.

 Watch & Share Our Grief Video Programs for Children

-At the end of each video you’ll see a pop-up link you can use to request free companion materials.
+The end of each video has a pop-up link you can use to request free companion materials.

 By Donna Kane, MA, CT

 This is an unprecedented period in our lives.
 Right now, being with our friends, family, and community, which is an integral part of our Jewish tradition, is not deemed safe.
 People are having funerals and grieving alone.